Nomad-Media/samples-python/asset/Readme.md

 > 📘 Note
 >
-> For more information about the API call used got to [Creates an annotation.](ref:createannotation)
+> For more information about the API call used got to [Create Annotation](https://developer.nomad-cms.com/docs/create-annotation)

 ## Create Asset Ad Break